wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     )(CaptionedImageBase);
     ```

-   Next, lets pass in some HOC's via `withDesign` to create a "Component Token" which makes our component editable.
+   Next, lets pass in some HOC's via `withDesign` to make our component editable.

     ```
     const asEditableCaptionedImage = flow(